Chasmical/Chasm/Chasm.SemanticVersioning/README.md

 // 1.0.0-alpha.8 < 1.2-pre = true
 ```

-**Note that the default comparison doesn't account for build metadata!** For build metadata-sensitive comparison, use `BuildMetadataComparer`.
+**Note that the default comparison doesn't account for build metadata!** For build metadata-sensitive comparison, use `SemverComparer.IncludeBuildMetadata`.

 ```cs
 var a = SemanticVersion.Parse("1.2.3-4");